 It’s important to note that every divorce is different.
 Each will vary when it comes to how long it takes to resolve matters.
 With that said, there are steps that always need to be taken to file for divorce and legally end your marriage.

-Below, you will find an easy-to-understand guide to the divorce process in England and Wales.
+Here is an overview and easy to understand guide to the divorce process in England and Wales:

 We recommend that your first course of action should always be to seek the help of an experienced divorce solicitor.
 Even if you are trying for an amicable divorce, it’s usually best to have the details checked by a divorce lawyer so they cannot be challenged in court at a later date.

 You can get in touch with KMJ for a FREE no-obligation consultation.

 A divorce is a legally binding contract.
 A divorce petition (D8) has to be filed with the courts, stating the grounds for divorce.
 Your divorce solicitor will guide you through this step.
 They will make sure your circumstances fit the grounds for divorce then help you put together any evidence needed to back up your petition.

 3. Send your spouse the petition and acknowledgement of service